Streamlined Energy and Carbon Reporting (SECR)

 - Inclusion of Limited Liability Partnerships.

-An increase in the Climate Change Levy (CCL) has already been announced to compensate for the treasury’s lost revenues from closing the CRC scheme.
-This will increase to 0.847 p/kWh as opposed to 0.583 p/kWh for electricity, similar percentage increases were announced for the other qualifying fuels.
+The Climate Change Levy (CCL) has increased in April 2019 to 0.847 p/kWh from 0.583 p/kWh for electricity, with similar percentage increases for the other qualifying fuels.

-What energy and carbon information must be reported?
+What energy and carbon information must be reported under SECR?

 - Mandatory reporting of energy use and associated Scope 1 and 2 greenhouse gas emissions on an annual basis via the current system of company accounts reporting.